Blog/ROI & Buying Guide

 What searchers usually mean by a cleaning robot subscription service

 When buyers search for subscription services for robotic commercial cleaning equipment, they usually do not mean a consumer-style monthly software app.
-They mean a commercial agreement that wraps the robot, route deployment, service accountability, and budget predictability into one operating expense line item.
+They mean a commercial agreement that wraps the robot, route deployment, included annual preventive maintenance, service accountability, and budget predictability into one operating expense line item.
 In practice, that is usually RaaS, even if the internal team keeps calling it a lease or subscription.

 • Finance wants a monthly number that avoids a CapEx request.